socketio/socket.io-website/docs/categories/01-Documentation/index.md

 :::

-Although Socket.IO indeed uses WebSocket as a transport when possible, it adds additional metadata to each packet.
+Although Socket.IO indeed uses WebSocket for transport when possible, it adds additional metadata to each packet.
 That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a plain WebSocket server either.

 ```js
 // WARNING: the client will NOT be able to connect!